rimelcheikh/RnX-SOTA/evaluations.md

     - Derive quantitative statements from synthetic data (Yang and Kim 2019)
     - Defining the importance of features through a generative process (Ismail et al. 2019) (Tjoa and Guan 2020) (Wilming et al. 2022)

-## The following are references for evaluating the performance of explainibility methods
+## The following are references for evaluating the validity of explainibility methods

 - [A] Mesuring the change in accuracy of prediction in model by ONLY keeping X% of top most important features obtained by the explain. method. <a href="#FESP">[1]</a>  (See section 4.1)